dotnet/docs-maui/docs/user-interface/controls/twopaneview.md

         | ConfigChanges.ScreenLayout | ConfigChanges.SmallestScreenSize | ConfigChanges.UiMode
     ```

-    These values are required so that configuration changes and span state can be more reliably reported.
-By default only two are added to Xamarin.Forms projects, so remember to add the rest for reliable dual-screen support.
+    These values are required so that configuration changes and span state can be more reliably reported for reliable dual-screen support.

 ## Set up TwoPaneView